Floydscharm/project/README.md

     <li><a href="#roadmap">Roadmap</a></li>
      <li>
       <a href="#getting-started">Getting Started</a>
-@@ -62,79 +62,52 @@ Welcome to ExamArchive, the comprehensive platform designed to provide easy acce
 ## Inspiration:

 * At MAKAUT Organizer, we are driven by the belief that access to quality education resources should be seamless and equitable for all.
 But i